Leading Better Value Care Program

 Figure 1 shows an overview of evaluation sequencing.

 To provide maximum results, all programs will undergo an evaluability assessment to assess the readiness of sites to participate in program implementation and evaluation and enable inter-site comparisons.
 Evaluation planning will include the development of monitoring systems that systematically assess the progress of a program towards achieving outcomes.
-Monitoring measures will be based on financial reporting and implementation milestones and be assessed through Roadmaps of the lead Pillar Agency (ACI or CEC).
-Although essential to assess implementation strategies and underlying program theories to determine the extent in which a program is in place and the local contexts, the predominant focus of evaluation will be on the impact of the programs using the triple aim as the key underpinning.
+Monitoring measures will be based on financial reporting and implementation milestones and be assessed through Roadmaps of the lead Pillar Agency (ACI, CEC or CINSW).
+Although essential to assess implementation strategies and underlying program theories to determine the extent in which a program is in place and the local contexts, the predominant focus of evaluation will be on the impact of the programs using the quadruple aim as the key underpinning.
 This monitoring will be a sub-set of evaluation.
 Performance reporting will be another sub-set of evaluation and use the same dataset.
-This will be reported through Service Compacts between the MoH and the participating Pillar Agencies and through Service Agreements with Local Health Districts.
+This will be reported through Service Agreements between the MoH and the Local Health Districts/Specialty Health Networks or with the participating Pillar Agencies.

-Monitoring processes will be provided to Ministry of Health (MoH) through the Roadmaps processes and improvement plans developed where required.
-Service Compacts will reflect the performance reporting requirements.
-Results of impact evaluations will be provided to the SEF to contribute to decision making processes.
+Monitoring processes will be provided to the MoH through the Roadmaps processes and improvement plans developed where required.
+Service Agreements will reflect the performance reporting requirements.
+Results of impact evaluations will be provided to the Senior Executive Forum to contribute to decision making processes.

 Figure 2 shows a high level overview of the monitoring and evaluation approach for the clinical initiatives.